 ★LISER™ Light Source

 ★LISER™ light source is computer-controlled with Doric Neuroscience Studio Software (V6 and higher) via USB port or by analog or TTL signals over respective BNC input connectors.
-All modules are independently controlled.
+The software allow more complex forms of light source control.
+For example, it is possible to program simple or complex light pulse train sequences and to control their start with an external trigger signal in multiple different ways, see the trigger presentation video (link).
+In addition, all modules are independently controlled.
 The voltage signal at the output BNC connector, proportional to the module's driving current, is used for synchronizing the light source with other devices.
 The safety features include a rear-panel interlock connector and a master key switch.
 Two small white LEDs indicate the respective light module's activity.
 Unlike most commercial drivers, the drivers eliminate the leakage current and set the light output to zero, a crucial feature for optogenetics experiments.
 A filter slot cover lets the full ★LISER™ spectrum into the fiber.
 Any portion of that spectrum can be singled out by replacing the cover with an appropriate ★LISER™ Bandpass filter (LBPF).

 The internal functioning of the light source is explained in this Laser Focus World article.